sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

 ### Reward vectors

-The other important part of an MDP that we haven't discussed yet is the rewards.
+Let us revisit rewards for a minute.
-The rewards depend on the state of the system.
+We already know that rewards depend on the state of the system, and they can also depend on the action taken.

-... simple example...
+A simple example similar to the transition example above is as follows:

 {% highlight python %}
 R = np.array([[ 5, 10],
               [-1,  2]])
 {% endhighlight %}

+There are two states and two actions.
+This time the actions are the columns and the states are the rows, so the reward for being in state `0` and taking action `1` is 10.

-Defind in [Possingham and Tuck (1997)][poss-tuck-97] to be zero if the population is extinct and one if the population is extant.
+Rewards are defind in [Possingham and Tuck (1997)][poss-tuck-97] to be zero if the population is extinct and one if the population is extant.
-Therefore the rewards can be defined as a vector of length <math>S</math> (which is one of the valid ways of specifying rewards to PyMDPtoolbox).
+Therefore the rewards only need be defined as a vector of length <math>S</math>.

 ### Putting it all together